-- ∞Huge populations of lion and other predators
+- Huge populations of lions and other predators

-- ∞Diverse habitats – from vast plains to acacia woodlands and rocky outcrops
+- Diverse habitats from endless plains and acacia woodlands to rocky outcrops

-- ∞Cultural interactions with local Maasai and Hadzabe people
+- Cultural interactions with local Maasai and Hadzabe

-The Serengeti National Park is part of the vast Serengeti ecosystem, which covers about 30 000 km² in northern Tanzania.
-The area includes a number of other parks, including the Maasai Mara in Kenya, the Ngorongoro Conservation Area, Maswa Game Reserve, the Loliondo, Grumeti and Ikorongo Controlled Areas.
-The park itself covers just under 15 000 km² of the area.
+The Serengeti National Park is part of the vast Serengeti ecosystem which covers about 30,000 km² in northern Tanzania.
+The ecosystem includes a number of other parks such as the Ngorongoro Conservation Area, Maswa Game Reserve, the Loliondo, Grumeti and Ikorongo Controlled Areas as well as the Maasai Mara National Reserve in Kenya to the north.
+The Serengeti National Park itself covers just under 15,000 km² of that area.

-This huge area includes an equally enormous diversity of ecosystems and landscapes, each more beautiful than the last.
+This huge area includes an equally enormous diversity of smaller ecosystems and landscapes, each more beautiful than the one before.
 There are vast plains, acacia woodlands, rocky outcrops and wooded hills that play host to hundreds of thousands of African game.

-The Serengeti is a spectacular place to visit any time of the year, with breathtaking scenery and prolific game, from the Big Five, to a wide range of antelope, reptiles, birds and bugs (there are 100 varieties of dung beetles!).
+The Serengeti National Park is a spectacular place to visit any time of the year and has more to offer than just the Great Migration; breathtaking scenery and prolific game from the Big Five and a wide range of antelope to reptiles, birds and bugs.
+In the Serengeti alone, there are 100 varieties of dung beetle!

-There is close co-operation between the park and the local people, to preserve this beautiful land.
-Hadzabe, Maasai, Iraqw, Kuria ad Sukuma tribes all live around the Serengeti, each with their own culture, traditions and history.
+There is close co-operation between the park and the local people to preserve this beautiful land.
+Hadzabe, Maasai, Iraqw, Kuria ad Sukuma tribes all live in the Serengeti, each with their own culture, traditions and history.

 - Witness the Great Migration